Pranav-201/Pranav-201/README.md

 ### 🚀 About Me

 - 🛠️ Building **production-grade backend systems, scalable APIs, and cloud-native platforms**
-- 💼 Currently building **RentPe** — a peer-to-peer rental marketplace live in production
+- 💼 I'm currently working on building an AI-powered startup focused on solving real-world problems.
 - 🤖 Exploring **GenAI, RAG pipelines, and vector search** to build intelligent applications
 - 📈 Products I've built are used by **500+ users** and recognized by **Startup India**
 - 🌱 Currently learning **Cloud Architecture & Rust**